 ISUFM also partners with the State Hospital South (SHS) in Blackfoot, ID to provide a more diverse training experience in an inpatient psychiatric setting.
 Interns will learn the forensic aspects as well as provide group therapy and conduct comprehensive psychological assessments in an interdisciplinary environment.
 Hence, interns completing this internship will be prepared to work in outpatient as well as inpatient integrative settings.

 SHS training provides an experience which prepares interns for doctoral-level independent practice of clinical psychology.
-Working within interdisciplinary teams, our training emphasis is providing psychological services to and gaining experience working with severely mentally ill adults and adolescents.
+Working within interdisciplinary teams, our training emphasis is providing psychological services to and gaining experience working with severely mentally ill adults.
 SHS training is designed to develop competencies in psychological assessment and diagnosis, psychological intervention, and forensic assessment.
 In the course of acquiring these competencies, interns will also develop sensitivity to issues of cultural diversity; an awareness of professional ethics in the delivery of psychological services; and self-awareness as these relate to issues that affect professional functioning.
-While at SHS, interns will be assigned to the Psychology Department of SHS and will perform various clinical duties on the General Adult Treatment Units, the Adolescent Unit, and the Syringa Chalet Geriatric Nursing Care Facility.
+While at SHS, interns will be assigned to the Psychology Department of SHS and will perform various clinical duties on the General Adult Treatment Units and the Syringa Chalet Geriatric Nursing Care Facility.
 Additionally, the intern will participate in daily interdisciplinary treatment team meetings with psychiatrists, psychologists, social workers, recreational therapists, chemical dependency counselors, dieticians, and other service providers.
 The intern will also consult with members of SHS administration, regional mental health providers, and patient family members regarding issues germane to the patients’ treatment and continued care.

 While at Idaho State University Family Medicine (ISUFM) interns will be expected to: